juxtapos/Rain/README.md

 a web component itself.
 You can of course call the each of the embedded web components individually: http://localhost:1337/modules/weather/main.html or http://localhost:1337/modules/scrollabletable/main.html.
 Check the view template source files to get an idea how things work.
 The mapping between elements and web components is currently resided in the server config (which breaks decoupling).
-You can easily add web components by yourself by simply adding new entries in the config.
+You can easily add web components by yourself by simply adding new entries in the server and module configuration.

-PLEASE NOTE:
+*PLEASE NOTE:*

-* Currently, you do need a symlink from ./htdocs/instances to the instances folder! [don't think it's true anymore...?]
+* Currently, you do need a symlink from ./htdocs/instances to the instances folder
 * Only expected to work on unixoid machines

 * I've set up a local nginx web server (of course you can use whatever you want), whose document root points to the